zeyongj/LeetCode/README.md

 - For each solution, the details of submissions provided by LeetCode would be provided.

 ## Questions
-- No.485: Max Consecutive Ones
+- No. 485: Max Consecutive Ones

 ## License